 And it did.
 It didn’t fit into the plan at all, but it was so much better than anything my brain could have planned.

 That’s how I write.
 Sometimes, I write a thousand boring, crappy words before it hits me what I really want to say or what is really going on in this scene.
 Then I scrap the crappy words and start at the good bit.
 Hemingway’s advice to give yourself permission to write a shitty first draft in order to work out what it is you want to say rings true for me.

 My first drafts of scenes are often embarrassing.
 Dialogue that goes nowhere, characters that act in clichéd ways.
-But I have to write the crap to get to the nugget below.
+But I have to write the crap to get to the gold nugget below.

 While writing this draft, I wrote about 35,000 words from what I thought would be the main character’s POV (point of view).
 I wasn’t particularly happy with them and started writing from another character’s POV.
 The second character took off.
 I liked her so much, she’s become the main protagonist.
 I cut my initial 35,000 words, but they weren’t wasted.
 Through those words I got to know this now-secondary character and she came alive to me.
 I know her background even though I haven’t included it in the novel, and I needed to know her in order to write the scenes that have stayed in the novel.

 So, I flushed my plan away along with the shitty writing that went with it.
 After that, my writing, the story, and my confidence improved.